babykuracha/demo/document/readme.md

-**HematoVision - Advanced Blood Cell Classification using Transfer Learning**
+**HematoVision - Advanced Blood Cell Classification using Transfer Learning (Design Thinking Approach)**

 ---

-### 1. Project Overview
+### 1. Empathize: Understanding the Problem

-HematoVision is a deep learning-based medical imaging project focused on classifying blood cell images.
-It utilizes MobileNetV2, a lightweight and efficient transfer learning model, to categorize images of blood cells into three classes: Red Blood Cells (RBC), White Blood Cells (WBC), and Platelets.
-The solution aims to assist in automating microscopic blood analysis for clinical diagnostics.
+Manual classification of blood cells under a microscope is time-consuming, prone to human error, and requires expert knowledge.
+Misclassification can lead to incorrect medical diagnoses.
+To address these challenges, we sought to understand the needs of lab technicians and pathologists, emphasizing speed, accuracy, and accessibility.

 ---

-### 2. Objectives
+### 2. Define: Problem Statement

-* Automate the classification of blood cell images into RBC, WBC, and Platelets.
-* Apply transfer learning to enhance model accuracy and reduce training time.
-* Evaluate the model using key performance metrics.
-* Optionally, deploy the model via a simple web interface using Streamlit.
+Medical laboratories need an efficient and accurate system to automate the classification of Red Blood Cells (RBCs), White Blood Cells (WBCs), and Platelets from microscopic images to support clinical diagnosis.

 ---

-### 3. Dataset Information
+### 3. Ideate: Exploring Solutions

+* Use deep learning for image classification.
+* Apply transfer learning to overcome limited data.
+* Implement a lightweight model for ease of deployment.
+* Create a simple and user-friendly web interface for real-time use.

+---

+### 4. Prototype: Model Development

-* **Source**: Kaggle - Blood Cells Image Dataset by unclesamulus
+* **Dataset**: Kaggle - Blood Cells Image Dataset
-* **Classes**: RBC, WBC, Platelets
 * **Folder Structure**:

   ```